 Your vet will require a complete blood count.
 This will determine the response of the bone marrow, the condition of the blood cells, and the severity of your cat’s anemia.

 Blood tests will also be performed to rule out parasites, which are a common cause of anemia.
-If parasites aren’t the reason for anemia, tests will be done to check for hemolytic causes.
+If parasites aren’t the reason for anemia, tests will be performed to check for hemolytic causes.

 Hemolytic diseases refer to conditions that destroy red blood cells.
-The presence of infectious agents will also be tested.
+The presence of infectious agents will be tested.
 If all other causes are ruled out, a test will be done on the bone marrow.
-Symptoms include:

 - Paleness, paw pads, and inside of eyes turn white